-In the clean room laboratories, harvested haematopoietic progenitor cells (HPCs) are manipulated under controlled aseptic conditions for use in autologous and allogeneic transplantation in paediatric and adult patients.
-In the cryogenic facility, processed HPCs are cryopreserved using controlled rate freezing and stored under monitored conditions in liquid nitrogen tanks.
-There are separate tanks in use for both high risk material and material kept under quarantine.
+In the clean room environment, both harvested hepatocytes and pancreatic islet cells are isolated under controlled aseptic conditions for use in autologous and allogeneic transplantation in paediatric and adult patients.
+In the cryogenic facility, processed hepatocytes are cryopreserved and stored under monitored conditions in the vapour phase of dedicated liquid nitrogen tanks.